ten-protocol/ten-documentation/docs/architecture/interaction-with-ethereum.md

 ## Deposits

-- **Process**: Users deposit supported ERC tokens into the Bridge contract's address.
-Once the transaction is confirmed on Ethereum L1, the Obscuro-enabled wallet automatically creates an L2 transaction, crediting the user's Obscuro account with wrapped tokens.
+- **Process**: Users deposit supported ERC tokens into the Bridge contract address.
+Once the transaction is confirmed on Ethereum, the Obscuro-enabled wallet automatically creates an L2 transaction, crediting the user's Obscuro account with wrapped tokens.

 - **Finality Consideration**: Due to Ethereum's probabilistic finality, Obscuro introduces a dependency mechanism between L2 rollups and L1 blocks to ensure accurate crediting of L2 accounts.